gurongzhang/DAT505-GitHub/Session7/README.md

 ********************

 ## S7-MyExamples-03-Texture-Cubepractice: *Multipul cubes with random texures and random positions keep 'falling'*
-#### In this exercise, we were asked to load random texures for 10 cubes and made them do the same 'drop' just like *S7-ClassExamples-00-Texture-Cube* but with different 'drop speed', different initial positions and same rotate speeds.
+#### In this exercise, we were asked to load random texures to 10 cubes and made them do the *same* 'drop' just like *S7-ClassExamples-00-Texture-Cube* but with *different 'drop speed'*, *different initial positions* and *same rotate speeds*.
 ![S7-MyExamples-03-Texture-Cubepractice00](/Session7/(README)pictures/pic-1.png "S7-MyExamples-03-Texture-Cubepractice00")
 ### Knowledge Points
 1. To loading random texures, we need to divide the solution into two part.